 Information based on policies offered by Policygenius as of 11/17/2020.

 Life insurance coverage for visa holders, cont

-Other numbers or forms that might be required include an individual tax identification number (ITIN) or a W-8BEN – a Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting.
+Other numbers or forms that might be required include an Individual Tax Identification Number (ITIN) or a W-8BEN – a Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting.

-It’s also important to note that life insurance carriers will likely require that any necessary medical exams are performed in the U.S., and that premium payments come from a bank account located in the U.S.
+It’s also important to note that life insurance companies will likely require that any necessary medical exams are performed in the U.S., and that premium payments come from a bank account located in the U.S.

 Some of these limitations are set by the U.S. State Department, and exclude places like North Korea, Iran, and Syria.
 These are the same across all carriers and are subject to change at the whim of the federal government.
 Other limitations are set by carriers themselves and will vary by company.